TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/6. Spike_Module/README.txt

 Each analysis the user can pick in this module is made out of an app window that is called in the main window when the user clicks in RUN of this module.
 NOTE: Some functionalities for running the app windows require utility and organize functions from the "1.
 Main_Window_Functions" folder.

-All necessary functions for preprocessing and computing/plotting the static spectrum are designed in a way that you can also use them outside the GUI.
+All necessary functions are designed in a way that you can also use them outside the GUI.
 You just have to specify the parameters of the app window manually.
 See AutorunConfig variable in the Autonrun_Config files.
-The following workflows stem from the GUI.
-What is used outside the GUI is specified.
-The autorun functionality involves all aspects of the Toolbox possible and feasible to do outside of the GUI.
-Refer to those functions to get into more detail.

 TIP:
 All spike data is represented as a 1 x nspikes vector.
 There is a vector for spike time points, spike positions, spike cluster and so on.